OfficeDev/office-js-docs-pr/docs/outlook/spam-reporting.md

 - Enable an organization's security operations center (SOC) or IT administrators to easily perform spam and phishing simulations for educational purposes.

 > [!IMPORTANT]
-> The integrated spam-reporting feature is currently in preview in Outlook on Windows.
+> The integrated spam-reporting feature is currently in preview in Outlook on Windows, on Mac, on the web, and in [new Outlook on Windows (preview)](https://support.microsoft.com/office/656bb8d9-5a60-49b2-a98b-ba7822bc7627).
 Features in preview shouldn't be used in production add-ins.
 We invite you to try out this feature in test or development environments and welcome feedback on your experience through GitHub (see the **Feedback** section at the end of this page).

 ## Preview the integrated spam-reporting feature

-To preview the integrated spam-reporting feature in Outlook on Windows, you must install Version 2307 (Build 16626.10000) or later.
-Then, join the [Microsoft 365 Insider program](https://insider.microsoft365.com/join/Windows) and select the **Beta Channel** option to access Office beta builds.
+To preview the integrated spam-reporting feature, you must have one of the following supported clients.

+- Outlook on Windows Version 2307 (Build 16626.10000) or later.
+You must join the [Microsoft 365 Insider program](https://insider.microsoft365.com/join/Windows) and select the **Beta Channel** option to access Office beta builds.
+- Outlook on Mac Version 16.81.1217.0 or later.
+You must join the [Microsoft 365 Insider program](https://insider.microsoft365.com/join/Mac) and select the **Beta Channel** option to access Office beta builds.
+- Outlook on the web or new Outlook on Windows (preview).
+You must [configure targeted release on your Microsoft 365 tenant](/microsoft-365/admin/manage/release-options-in-office-365#set-up-the-release-option-in-the-admin-center) to access Office beta builds.

 > [!TIP]
-> If you're unable to choose a channel in your Outlook client, see [Let users choose which Microsoft 365 Insider channel to install on Windows devices](/deployoffice/insider/deploy/user-choice?fbclid=IwAR3VzO4_HySIoNw735IZSRVBLQm_s83Cje4arT7kviE7HwaOoQYHPI0tF04).
+> If you're unable to choose a channel in your Outlook client on Windows, see [Let users choose which Microsoft 365 Insider channel to install on Windows devices](/deployoffice/insider/deploy/user-choice).

 ## Set up your environment